 Building self-empowerment

-• Grow a support network: A network of friends, family, and professionals can help you stay motivated and provide guidance and feedback.
+• Create a strong support network of friends, family, and professionals

 Young female wearing eyeglasses and business attire.
 She is reading and taking notes.
 Photo by DragonImages.